skx/overseer/README.md

 [![Release](https://img.shields.io/github/release/skx/overseer.svg)](https://github.com/skx/overseer/releases/latest)

 # Overseer

 Overseer is a simple and scalable [golang](https://golang.org/)-based remote protocol tester, which allows you to monitor the state of your network, and the services running upon it.

-"Remote Protocol Tester" sounds a little vague, so to be more concrete this application lets you test services are running and has built-in support for testing:
+"Remote Protocol Tester" sounds a little vague, so to be more concrete this application lets you test that (remote) services are running, and has built-in support for performing testing against:

 * DNS-servers
    * Test lookups of A, AAAA, MX, NS, and TXT records.